realFacesTeam/Real-Faces/docs/FutureImprovements.md

 Add the ability to make private rooms that the user could invite people to by sharing a generated URL.

+## Create user Accounts

+Either create user accounts or use a google/facebook/twitter sign in.

+## Customisatble characters

+Have the characters be customisable.
+An option that automatched the color of top the person was wearing could also be implemented.

 ## Detection and notification of lacking requirements

 The app would detect if the users computer or internet were not suitable for the app and show them the appropriate message.